apache/horaedb-docs/docs/src/en/sql/dml/insert.md

     { {VALUES | VALUE} (value_list) [, (value_list)] ... }
 ```

-`INSERT` inserts new rows into a CeresDB table.
+`INSERT` inserts new rows into a HoraeDB table.
 Here is an example:

 ```sql
 INSERT INTO demo(`time_stammp`, tag1) VALUES(1667374200022, 'ceresdb')